 HIROCOLEDGE EDO FOLDING FAN is unisex and comes in two sizes.

-The large size is suitable for those who prefer more wind power and the smaller size for those who want to carry it around as it fits inside a small bag and men’s shirt pocket.
+The large size is suitable for those who prefer more wind power.
+The smaller size can be for those who want it compact for easy mobility as it can be placed inside a small bag or in a men’s shirt or suit breast pocket.

 The Edo folding fan is made by inserting each of the bamboo sticks between three-layer-structured Japanese paper, washi.